jxxcarlson/rational-markup/rationalMarkup.md

 4. Amenities such as automatically generated section numbers, tables of contents, cross-references, etc. are carried out by manipulation of the AST.

 5. The parser is injective.

+The project will consist of

+1. A compiler

+2. An IDE

 ## Syntax